leomeinel/slimy-mist/README.md

-# Bevy - Obstacle Dodge
+# Bevy - Slime Dodge

 This is a learning project.

-You can play the game [here](https://leomeinel.github.io/bevy-obstacle-dodge) or download a [release](https://github.com/leomeinel/bevy-obstacle-dodge/releases).
+You can play the game [here](https://leomeinel.github.io/bevy-slime-dodge) or download a [release](https://github.com/leomeinel/bevy-slime-dodge/releases).

 ## Mixed license